 Self-Affirmation (n): the act of affirming one's own worthiness and value as an individual for beneficial effect (such as increasing one's confidence or raising self-esteem).

 As unique as someone’s road to alcohol recovery, self-affirmations need to be specific to the individual.
-There’s no particular set of affirmations that work for everyone, but there are common themes those struggling are encouraged to follow.
+There’s no particular set of affirmations that work for everyone.
+Still, there are common themes those struggling are encouraged to follow and that by including in their treatment plan can help support them in managing their addiction.

-For sustained recovery, improving your mental health is equally as important as your physical health.
+For sustained recovery and managing your addiction, improving your mental health is equally important as your physical health.
 Neglecting one over the other can increase the chances of relapse and slow down your overall progress.

 Similar to Olympians, individuals in early recovery from substance abuse may largely benefit from tending to their minds in the same way they focus on their bodies.
 You can’t expect a gymnast to win gold during their floor routine if their mind is disconnected from their legs.
-The same can be said about someone with AUD who only focuses on their lack of alcohol intake.
+The same can be said about someone with AUD who only focuses on their physical lack of alcohol intake; concentrating on one’s mind is also a part of a successful treatment plan.

 Practicing activities like mindfulness and daily self-affirmation can help boost confidence, calm nerves, and improve mental strength.
 Positive self-affirmations have even been scientifically proven to reduce the stress of external threats and improve performance.

-If you’re going through a rough patch or feel like you’re stuck in a rut, self-affirmations can work wonders to reset negative thoughts, adjust your perspective, and keep you on track to healthy sobriety.
+If you’re going through a rough patch or feel like you’re stuck in a rut in your life, self-affirmations can work wonders to reset negative thoughts, adjust your perspective, and keep you on track to healthy sobriety.

-Just like yoga and meditation, setting aside a little bit of time every day to practice self-care can help you take stock of your mental state and shift focus to different elements of your recovery if needed.
-Slowing down to appreciate your positive attributes and extol the virtues of the person you are becoming during your journey can help you develop a more positive perspective.
+Setting aside a little bit of time every day to practice self-care can help you take stock of your mental state and shift focus to different elements of your recovery if needed.
+Slowing down to appreciate your positive attributes and extol the virtues of the person you are becoming during your recovery journey can help you develop a more positive perspective in life.

-While there’s no set list of affirmations proven to work for every individual, there are general statements you can make that can improve confidence and recovery.
+While there’s no set list of affirmations proven to work for every individual, there are general statements you can make that can improve confidence and recovery; it is essential to find affirmations that work for you specifically.
 Bolster your feelings of personal worth and well-being with some of these basic positive affirmations:

 - Every day, in every way, I am getting better.